Everest Luxury Kongde Trek Difficulty

 Local Guides are English-speaking locals who will accompany you on the path for the duration.
 They won't carry your baggage, but they will be able to answer your questions and provide information about the location as you go.

 It is always suggested that you take a guide with you.
-Because when traveling at a high elevation, you might suffer from AMS if you are not much familiarised with treks guide will be very supportive to you.
+Because when traveling at a high elevation, you might suffer from AMS if you are not much familiarised with treks guide will be very supportive of you.

 During the journey, porters will carry your luggage for you.
 They speak very little English and will be unable to comprehend any inquiries you may pose.
 To help you travel freely, you can take your porter with you to help you carry your things.